MicrosoftDocs/sdk-api/sdk-api-src/content/winternl/nf-winternl-ntcreatefile.md

 For more information on oplocks, see <a href="https://msdn.microsoft.com/library/dd445267.aspx">Oplock Semantics</a>.

 Note that the WDK header file NtDef.h is necessary for many constant definitions
     as well as the <b>InitializeObjectAttributes</b> macro.
-The associated import library, NtDll.lib is available in the WDK.
-To obtain the WDK, see <a href="/windows-hardware/drivers/download-the-wdk">Download kits for Windows hardware development</a>.
 You can also use the
     <a href="/windows/desktop/api/libloaderapi/nf-libloaderapi-loadlibrarya">LoadLibrary</a> and
     <a href="/windows/desktop/api/libloaderapi/nf-libloaderapi-getprocaddress">GetProcAddress</a> functions to dynamically link to
     NtDll.dll.